Jennifer Aniston criticizes JD Vance for ‘childless cat ladies’ remarks: ‘I pray that your daughter is fortunate enough to bear children’

 (The video Aniston reposted was shared by actress Allison Janney.)

 Reproductive health will be a key issue this election.
-Many women in Hollywood have spoken out about reproductive rights throughout the years and will align with Harris, who has been the Biden administration’s leading voice on abortion and female healthcare.
+Many women in Hollywood have spoken out about reproductive rights and will align with Harris, who has been the Biden administration’s leading voice on abortion and female healthcare.

 CNN has reached out to Aniston’s representative for further comment on her post about Vance and her apparent endorsement of Harris.